Payroll Tax

 Accounts Payable

-2. Provides Controller’s Office with the names and total amount of benefit paid from Nov.
+2. Provides the Controller’s Office with the names and total amount of benefit paid from Nov.
 16 of the previous year through Nov.
 15 of the current year and submitted to the Controller’s Office by Nov.
 20 of the current year.

 3. Provides a link on the AP website to the procedure and log that is maintained on the Controller’s Office website.